aria-ml/dataeval/ROADMAP.md

 **Last updated:** August 2026
 **Horizon:** through February 2027

-This roadmap covers the next six months, which at the cadence the project has actually held is about one minor release.
-Work beyond that horizon is listed as direction only and carries no dates, because dates that far out have not survived contact with the schedule.
+This roadmap captures the long-term vision and rough quarter-level timing for DataEval through early 2027 (roughly one minor release).
+Detailed schedules live in PI planning;
-Detailed planning lives in PI planning; this document is intentionally coarser so it stays true longer.
+this document is intentionally coarser so it stays meaningful longer.

 ---

 ## Vision

 DataEval is the evaluation library for image and video datasets used in operational ML systems.
-Three shifts drive the work through this horizon:
+Three focuses drive the work through this horizon:

-1. **Full-motion video (FMV) parity.** Every evaluator that exists for still images becomes available for video, with FMV-native metrics added where they have no still-image analogue.
+1. **Full-motion video (FMV) expansion.** FMV-native metrics with no still-image analogue are added, with a focus on multiobject tracking data analysis and validation.
 2. **Ontology and label validation as first-class capabilities.** Label taxonomies are a core input to the library, with validation, alignment, and taxonomy-aware analyses available to every downstream evaluator.